 Philips Norelco OneBlade Wet/Dry Electric Trimmer

-What a Beard-Haver Said: “My beard grows quickly, but I keep it short.
+What a Beard Expert Said: “My beard grows quickly, but I keep it short.
 The OneBlade Wet/Dry gives me what I need in terms of daily upkeep.
 Plus, it’s great for keeping the edges and neckline clean.
 And the best part: it’s cheap as far as trimmers go.” ⏤Brandon, 33

 Wahl 4-in-1 Multi-Groom Rechargeable Trimmer

-The lithium ion battery is the big sell with this face-fuzz groomer, as it can quick-charge in a minute and charge fully in an hour (some take up to eight hours to recharge) It boasts four self-sharpening blades ⏤ a T-Blade, Dual Shaver, Precision Detailer, and Trimmer ⏤ and 12 cutting lengths thanks to seven guided combs.
+The lithium-ion battery is the big sell with this beard groomer, as it can quick-charge in a minute and charge fully in an hour (some take up to eight hours to recharge) It boasts four self-sharpening blades ⏤ a T-Blade, Dual Shaver, Precision Detailer, and Trimmer ⏤ and 12 cutting lengths thanks to seven guided combs.
 Also, it comes with a five-year warranty and a handsome zippered carrying case.